AdobeDocs/commerce-webapi/src/pages/graphql/usage/index.md

 ### Example introspection queries

-#### Return a list of Magento queries
+#### Return a list of queries

-The following query returns a list of Magento queries.
+The following query returns a list of queries.

 **Request:**